CyberDem0n/set_user/README.md

 * If set_user.block_log_statement is set to "on", ```SET log_statement``` and variations will be blocked.
 * If set_user.block_log_statement is set to "on" and ```rolename``` is a database superuser, the current log_statement setting is changed to "all", meaning every SQL statement executed
+* If set_user.block_superuser_manipulation is set to "on", extention will block creation of new superusers, altering and dropping existing superusers and granting superuser roles to some other roles.

 Only users with EXECUTE permission on ```set_user_u('rolename')``` may escalate to superuser.
 Additionally, only users explicitly listed in set_user.superuser_whitelist can escalate to superuser.
 If set_user.superuser_whitelist is explicitly set to the empty set, '', superuser escalation is blocked for all users.
 If the whitelist is equal to the wildcard character, '*', all users with EXECUTE permission on ```set_user_u()``` can escalate to superuser.
 The default value of set_user.superuser_whitelist is '*'.